When to Use a Wrist Brace

 Wondering whether or not you need a wrist brace?
 First determine what's causing the problem you have.
 For example, did you sprain your wrist?
 Do you have pain, numbness or tingling in your hand or fingers?
 Do you have a tired or overworked hand?

-In fact, hand or wrist pain is the most common reason for using a wrist brace.
-Usually, the pain is due to having a simple wrist sprain, carpal tunnel syndrome, tendonitis of the wrist, or a tired or strained wrist.
-Each of these conditions require that you brace your wrist differently.
+Hand or wrist pain is the most common reason for using a wrist brace.
+Usually, the pain is due to having a simple wrist sprain, carpal tunnel syndrome, wrist tendonitis, or a tired or strained wrist.
+Each of these conditions require that you brace your wrist a different way.

 Using the proper wrist brace for the exact condition you have is important.
 Otherwise, you’re just wasting money and not solving the real underlying problem.
 Below are the 4 most common conditions which normally require a wrist brace as a first-line treatment.